 Whether you file a claim for workers’ compensation or you end up filing a lawsuit based on negligence, your case will be subjected to important deadlines.

-For workers’ compensation claims, Florida Statutes §440.185 gives you thirty days to report your claim to your employer, starting on the day you find out about your injuries.
-Florida Statutes §95.11 gives you four years to file a personal injury lawsuit, beginning on the day of your injuries.
-If you discovered your injuries at a later date, the statute of limitations may be extended to coincide with that date.
+For workers’ compensation claims, Florida Statutes § 440.185 gives you thirty days to report your claim to your employer, starting on the day you find out about your injuries.
+Florida Statutes § 95.11 gives you two years to file a personal injury lawsuit, beginning on the day of your injuries.
+The personal injury statute of limitations applies in cases where a third party caused your injuries while you were at work.